chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-05-04-Kubernetes-in-Google-Cloud-Challenge-Lab.md

 featured: true
 ---

-In this article, we will go through the lab **GSP318** _[Deploy to Kubernetes in Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/10457?parent=catalog)_, which is labeled as an [expert-level](https://www.qwiklabs.com/quests/116) exercise (formerly known as _Kubernetes in Google Cloud: Challenge Lab_).
-You will practice the skills and knowledge for configuring Docker images and containers, and deploying fully-fledged Kubernetes Engine applications.
+In this article, we will go through the lab **GSP318** _[Deploy to Kubernetes in Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/10457?parent=catalog)_, which is an [expert-level](https://www.qwiklabs.com/quests/116) exercise (formerly known as _Kubernetes in Google Cloud: Challenge Lab_) on Qwiklabs.
+You will practice the skills and knowledge for configuring Docker images and containers and deploying fully-fledged Kubernetes Engine applications.

 **The challenge contains 4 required tasks:**